About PGDM (HCM)

 13. What is the fees?
 Are some fee assistance available?

 For the details of fees, loans, scholarship, please refer the admission section of our website.
+A special scholarship is available for MBBS students.

 14. It looks interesting.
 How can I get more information about it?